coreos/docs/guides/docker/index.md

 docker run -d coreos/apache /usr/sbin/apache2ctl -D FOREGROUND
 ```

+### Permanently Running a Container

+While the sections above explained how to run a container when configuring it, for a production setup, you should not manually start and babysit containers.

+Instead, create a systemd unit file to make systemd keep that container running.
+See <a href="../">the Quick Start guide</a> for details.

 ### Network Access to 80

 The default apache install will be running on port 80.
 To give our container access to traffic over port 80, we use the `-p` flag and specify the port on the host that maps to the port inside the container.
 In our case we want 80 for each, so we include `-p 80:80` in our command: